maolro/raldamain/en/rules/ranks/Weapons/piercing blades.md

 Increase your critical threshold to 19-20.

 <u>Disarm:</u> Whenever an enemy successfully parries your weapon you can choose to spend a move action to attempt to disarm them.
-For this you must succeed in an attack roll against your target's parry, and if you do their weapon will immediately drop to the floor (picking up a dropped weapon costs a move action).
+For this you must succeed in an attack roll against your target's parry, and if you do their weapon will immediately drop to the floor (picking up a dropped weapon costs a move action which provokes attacks of opportunity).
 You cannot disarm weapons larger than your own unless your target has a permanent injury on their main arm.

 <u>Reposition:</u> Your quick footwork lets you gracefully enter and exit engagements.
 If you succeed in a check to parry an attack you can move 5 feet as a reaction without provoking attacks of opportunity, even if you move outside your enemy's reach.
 At rank V you can move 10 feet with this ability.